First Month as a Startup Founder

 Degrees of Separation

-Look, I feel tired of telling you all this, but Mouse Hover and Mouse Over was deprecated in 2008.
-Five years later and you are still designing with this interaction, and you’re doing it wrong.
+I feel tired from repeating this, but Mouse Hover and Mouse Over was deprecated in 2008.
+Five years later and if you are still designing with this interaction, you’re doing it wrong.
 Stop.
 Clean out your desk.
 Go home and rethink your life.

 A lesson that continues to elude many HMI designers: Touch is King.

 It all starts with the Mouse.
 Our legacy of computer interfaces and the people currently in HMI decision making positions solved the Mouse user interface so thoroughly that now all HMI designs look like mouse designs.
 And the worst offenders are Hover and Mouse Over.
 If you find yourself using that kit in the 21st century, stop.
 Just stop.

 The mouse for the longest time felt like an intuitive interface control.
 You move a little hand sized object on your desk and the pointer on the screen updates to match the movement.
 We reduced the latency so that they two things appear to be in perfect synchronization and that made the learning curve small.
 As the learning curve shrinks, and the intuitiveness increases.
 People get it.
 Move your pointer by moving the mouse.
 So, we have something close to 30 years of the Mouse as the gold standard for the most intuitive HMI.
 It’s no wonder that all of our design schools, our ways of thinking, and our default software layouts are rooted by this Mouse legacy.